 Cassatt Insurance Group Inc. becomes the 1000th captive licensed in Vermont.

-Vermont passes legislation that allows for the dormancy of captive insurance companies as an alternative to dissolution and ensures a smooth transition back to active status.
+April 14, 2014—Vermont passes legislation that allows for the dormancy of captive insurance companies as an alternative to dissolution and ensures a smooth transition back to active status.

 Act 20 enables captives to satisfy minimum capital requirements with marketable securities, reduces capital requirements for cell company structures from $500K to $250K, and improves cost-effectiveness to be more competitive with other domiciles, without reducing premium taxes or adding risk to the system.

-Act 74 allows Sponsored Captives and Association Captives to report on a fiscal year end in alignment with the parent’s reporting year end.
+Act 74 allows Sponsored Captives and Association Captives to report on a fiscal year-end in alignment with the parent’s reporting year-end.

-Vermont wins the Non-European Union Domicile of the Year Award at the first European Captive Services Award Ceremony.
+November 8, 2016—Vermont wins the Non-European Union Domicile of the Year Award at the first European Captive Services Award Ceremony.
 This award is given to the top captive insurance domiciles, outside the European Union, that have outperformed their competitors and demonstrated the highest levels of excellence in the captive insurance industry in servicing the European marketplace.

-A state law is adopted permitting captives to purchase Vermont Affordable Housing Tax Credits to offset annual premium tax liability, a win for captives and affordable housing in Vermont.
+June 8, 2017 —A state law is adopted permitting captives to purchase Vermont Affordable Housing Tax Credits to offset annual premium tax liability, a win for captives and affordable housing in Vermont.

 Act 12 permits use of the three bases of accounting commonly used by Vermont captives—US GAAP, NAIC Statutory Accounting Principles (SAP), and International Financial Reporting Standards (IFRS), with any other basis used with permission.